aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render TEX to XLAM" h2="Export TEX File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render a wide range of file formats within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats.
+Using Aspose.Total for .NET, developers can easily convert TEX file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.

+The process of converting TEX to XLAM involves two steps.
+Firstly, by using Aspose.PDF for .NET, developers can export TEX to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features to work with PDF documents, such as create, edit, convert, split, merge, extract, sign, watermark, compress, encrypt, decrypt, add annotations, etc.

+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert XLSX to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features to work with spreadsheets, such as create, edit, convert, split, merge, extract, sign, watermark, compress, encrypt, decrypt, add annotations, etc.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert TEX file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+In conclusion, using Aspose.Total for .NET, developers can easily convert TEX file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats.
+By using Aspose.PDF for .NET and Aspose.Cells for .NET, developers can export TEX to XLSX and convert XLSX to XLAM respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}